Skip to main content

 • The capabilities of summation-by-parts and structure-preserving operators for compressible computational fluid dynamics and reaction-diffusion models

 Mohammed Sayyari, Ph.D.
-Student, Applied Mathematics and Computational Sciences
+Student, Applied Mathematics and Computational Science

 Mar 21, 14:00 - 16:00